gurpreetz/gurpreetz.github.io/experience.md

 * Oversee the bring up of the [AP24](https://www.juniper.net/us/en/products/access-points/ap24-access-point.html) and [AP64](https://www.juniper.net/us/en/products/access-points/ap64-access-point-datasheet.html) Wi-Fi 6e Access Points
 * Lead a multi-company collaboration to introduce support for [Electronic Shelf Labels (ESL)](https://www.mist.com/documentation/esl-how-to-configuration/) on the Mist Platform
 * Leverage FIPS experiences to build a FedRAMP compliant Upgrade Service and EndPoint Terminator
-* Liasion between the AP Firmware team and the Hardware, Cloud, Data Science, and Location Teams which results in
+* Liaison between the AP Firmware team and the Hardware, Cloud, Data Science, and Location Teams which results in
   * Improved Manufacturing workflows for all Access Points
   * Reduced cloud cost by intelligently reporting stats and events for the Data Science team to process in Marvis
   * Introduction of new locationing and BLE technologies, such as AP to AP Locationing and Battery-Less beacons